Blog

 6. Stacked Bar Graph

-Visualizing how subcomponents contribute to a total is often best done through a chart that layers different elements together.
-A stacked bar chart does this well by showing both the total value and the individual parts within each category.
+Visualizing how multiple values and subcomponents contribute to a total is often best done through a bar graph that layers different elements together.
+A stacked bar graph does this well by showing both the total value and the individual parts within each category.

 7. Radar Chart